 After that we went into town where we met a couple of locals who showed us were all the festival activities were.
 We put talcum powder on each other’s faces and went to a local temple where we all got squirted with pink water.
 It was good fun and everyone was enjoying themselves.

-The food and music was good.
-After the stomach was fulfilled it was back to the room for a shower to scrub the pink dye from my body and clothes.
+The food and music were good.
+After the stomach was fulfilled, it was back to the room for a shower to scrub the pink dye from my body and clothes.